 ECE 354 Methods of Teaching Mathematics, Science, and Social Studies Using Technology (3) Upon completion of this course, students will be able to explain and discuss methods and materials for teaching the curricular areas of math, science and social studies and other areas to typically and atypically developing children.
-Students will be able to plan teaching and learning strategies that allow for the integration of math, science and social studies.
+Students will be able to plan teaching and learning strategies that allow for the integration of math, science and social studies with literacy within the curriculum.
+Students will submit a Lesson plan for differentiated instruction for diverse children.
 This lesson plan will follow EdTPA criteria and will be scored using LP rubric by at least three ECE instructors to ensure inter-rater reliability.
 Data from the evaluation of students' LPs will be used to make curricular decisions.
 Concurrent Courses: ECE 306 & ECE 328.
 Ten hours of observation are required.